Marjorie Evasco: Awards

 Evasco has received several literary awards from the Carlos Palanca Memorial Awards for her essays.
-For her books, she has garnered the National Book Awards from the Manila Critics' Circle, and the Gintong Aklat for Dreamweavers (Book Development Association of the Philippines).
+Six of her books have garnered the National Book Awards from the Manila Critics' Circle and the National Book Development Board, and the Gintong Aklat for Dreamweavers and for "It Is Time To Come Home."
+(Book Development Association of the Philippines).
 For her poems, she has won several major prizes from the Philippine Free Press.